aln8/flink11-jdk11-springboot-gradle-k8s-aliyun-exmaple/README.md

 ## Flink springboot
 Flink can't work with `gradle bootJar`, so we should generate Jar with `gradle clean shadowJar` All settings are in build.gradle

+Also, don't forget to set config in `src/main/resource/application.yml`